 Social and community service managers typically oversee the operations of a social or human service organization.
 Their responsibilities can include developing new programs, measuring and assessing program effectiveness, managing staff, budgeting and fundraising, although this can vary depending on the size of the organization.
 A bachelor's degree in social work, public administration or a related field is generally required for employment; in some cases, a master's degree is preferred.
 Relevant work experience is also usually required.
 The BLS estimates that the number of jobs for social and community service managers will grow 17% from 2019-2029; the median salary for this occupation was $67,150 in May 2019.

 Regulatory Affairs Manager

 A regulatory affairs manager oversees the actions of a company or organization to ensure that it follows applicable regulations or established procedures.
-They may prepare and submit applications or reports, stay up to date on relevant regulations, rules or procedures, keep other departments or employees in the loop as far as rules and regulations, and develop company or organizational policy as needed.
+They may prepare and submit applications or reports, stay up to date on relevant regulations, rules or procedures, keep other departments or employees in the loop as far as rules and regulations, and develop a company or organizational policy as needed.
 This occupation may require at least a bachelor's degree.
-O*NET OnLine reports that jobs for regulatory affairs managers are expected to grow 3%-9% from 2010-2020, and that the median salary for this career was $100,890 in 2012.
+O*NET OnLine reports that jobs for regulatory affairs managers are expected to decline 1% or lower from 2019-2029 and that the median salary for this career was $110,630 in 2019.